juji-io/datalevin/doc/query.md

 based methods at query time.
 Fortunately, these work are amicable for parallel processing, so it is done whenever appropriate.

-Pipeling is used for plan execution, so multiple tuples in different execution steps are in flight at the same time.
+Pipelining is used for plan execution, so multiple tuples in different execution steps are in flight at the same time.
 A tuple generated from one step becomes input of next step.
 Each step is processed by a dedicated thread (putting multiple threads on a single step was tried and abandoned due to worse performance).